 - Academics use them as a research and teaching tool.

-- They help businesses and organizations perform risk analysis for international investment and business development.
+- Businesses and other commercial organizations use them to perform risk analysis for international investment and business development.

 - The U.S. Department of Justice and human rights lawyers refer to them when adjudicating asylum cases.

-“It’s giving the reader the information that allows them to make that judgment,” Kozak said.
+“It’s giving the reader the information … to make that judgment,” Kozak says.
 “It just lets the facts speak for themselves.”

 “We ask the same questions of every country,” and each one is held to the same standards regardless of its relationship with the United States, Kozak says.
 Every U.S. embassy has a human rights officer who gathers information from the host government, media reports, local nongovernmental organizations and others who care about human rights conditions in the country.

-It seems ironic that countries with good human rights records often have long reports, but Kozak said there is simply more information available because their societies are more transparent, with a free press reporting on abuse allegations, an open legal system, and freely active labor unions and human rights advocates.
+It seems ironic that countries with good human rights records often have long reports, but Kozak says there is simply more information available because their societies are more transparent — more likely to have a free press reporting on abuse allegations, an open legal system, and active labor unions and human rights advocates.

 To keep the report size manageable, the U.S. human rights officer identifies a representative example of each abuse, rather than list every instance.